-The UAB Genetic Counseling Program does not have a budget for student projects but may consider small funds on a case-by-case basis.
-There is no guarantee that the program will have funding to supplement any specific project, and if there are concerns about feasibility of the budget, a conclusion regarding costs, funding, and student expense should be resolved by the student prior to proceeding beyond the topic selection process.
+Each student has a budget of up to \$200 that can be utilized to support their graduate project based on approval from the program director.
+There is no guarantee that the program will have funding to supplement any and all specific project costs, and if there are concerns about feasibility of the budget, a conclusion regarding costs, funding, and student expense should be resolved by the student prior to proceeding beyond the topic selection process.
 Students who desire funding for their project should complete the enclosed application (See Appendix X) prior to submitting their IRB proposal.

 There are also funding opportunities through various outside organizations (e.g. NSGC Special Interest Groups, the NSGC JEMF), which have their own applications.
 Students are encouraged to pursue these funding opportunities after discussion with the program director.
-Students are expected to be prepared to cover other project-related costs that do not receive funding, which could include cost of copies, mailing costs, survey purchase costs, etc. Students will have access to Survey Monkey and RedCap (two common programs to create online surveys) and statistical software including SAS and SPSS through the School of Health Professions (SHP).
+Students are expected to be prepared to cover other project-related costs that do not receive funding, which could include cost of copies, mailing costs, survey purchase costs, etc. Students will have access to Survey Monkey and Red Cap (two common programs to create online surveys) and statistical software including SAS and SPSS through the School of Health Professions (SHP).
 SHP does have a contact for assistance with the programs.
 Most surveys using this program do not involve a cost, but the design, length, and number of participants dictates this.
 When a student is planning to use surveys, the student should discuss compatibility and potential costs with their program advisor and their stats consultant.